diskoverdata/diskover-docs/source_files/support_zendesk.md

 - Streamlined Support: Access our knowledge base and submit tickets through a user-friendly interface.
 - Faster Resolution: Benefit from AI-powered assistance and improved ticket routing.
-- Self-Service Options: Find answers quickly with an extensive, searchable help center.
+- Self-Service Options: Find answers quickly with an extensive, searchable knowledge base.
 - [Diskover Community](https://support.diskoverdata.com/hc/en-us/community/topics): Share, learn, and connect with other awesome Diskover users.

 ___
 ## Troubleshooting via Zendesk Knowledge Base

-We already have several troubleshooting articles providing self-help in [Zendesk](https://diskoverdata.zendesk.com/).
+We already have key troubleshooting articles providing self-help in [Zendesk](https://diskoverdata.zendesk.com/).
 What we are very excited about is that each ticket and resolution will grow the knowledge base, offering a rich catalog of ready-to-go answers.

 ___
 ## Diskover Community

 [Zendesk](https://diskoverdata.zendesk.com/) offers a [Community space](https://support.diskoverdata.com/hc/en-us/community/topics) where all Diskover users can collaborate.

+### Community Space

+🔴 &nbsp;Once you create an account as described in the next section, you'll be able to create and view posts from other fabulous collaborators like you, as well as propose new features, in the [Diskover Community space](https://support.diskoverdata.com/hc/en-us/community/topics).

 ![Image: Zendesk Community Page](images/zendesk_community_page.png)

-Once you create an account as described in the next section, you'll be able to create and view posts from other fabulous collaborators like you, as well as propose new features, in the [Diskover Community space](https://support.diskoverdata.com/hc/en-us/community/topics).
+### Create a Post in Diskover Community

-Under **Topic** you can choose:
+🔴 &nbsp;Under **Topic** you can choose:

 - General Discussion
 - Feature Requests

 ![Image: Zendesk Community Post](images/zendesk_community_new_post.png)

+🔴 &nbsp;Click on the logo at the top left corner of the page to leave the [Diskover Community space](https://support.diskoverdata.com/hc/en-us/community/topics) and return to the main support/ticketing page.

 ___
 ## Create a Zendesk Account